Tribal Protocol Manual

 The Tribal Protocol Manual provides internal guidance to the NRC staff engaging in interactions with Federally recognized Tribal governments.
 The Manual was initially issued as internal staff guidance in March of 2010 and was updated and released for public comment in October of 2012.
 The revised Manual has been updated to include a definition of consultation for the NRC as "meaningful and timely discussion with Tribal governments on NRC regulatory actions that have substantial direct effects on one or more Indian Tribes."
 The Manual has also been updated to better address the unique relationship between the United States and Tribes and how the NRC exercises its trust responsibility.
 Additionally, the NRC made changes to the historical account of the Federal-Tribal relationship.
 Finally, the latest revision of the Tribal Protocol Manual includes a general discussion that addresses the contributions of Treaties, policy, law, court decisions, and Executive Orders to Federal Indian law.

-Tribal governments and organizations, the public, and other interested parties are encouraged to submit comments on the "Tribal Protocol Manual: Guidance for NRC Staff" (NUREG-2173) during a 180-day comment period that ends May 31, 2015.
+Tribal governments and organizations, the public, and other interested parties were encouraged to submit comments on the "Tribal Protocol Manual: Guidance for NRC Staff" (NUREG-2173) during a 180-day comment period that ended May 31, 2015.
+Currently, submitted comments are being reviewed.

 History and Development of the Manual